 Potential ordinary shares will be dilutive only when their conversion to ordinary shares reduces the earnings per share or increase the loss per share from continuing operations.

 Due to capitalisation, bonus issue or share split if the number of ordinary or potential ordinary shares outstanding increases, or decreases as a result of a reverse share split, calculation of basic and diluted earnings per share for all periods presented shall be adjusted retrospectively.
 If these changes occur post the reporting period but before the financial statements are approved for the issue, the per-share calculations for those and any prior period financial statements presented shall be based on the new number of shares.

 The fact that per share calculations reflect such changes in the number of shares shall be disclosed.
 In addition, basic and diluted earnings per share of all periods presented shall be adjusted for the effects of errors and adjustments resulting from changes in accounting policies accounted for retrospectively.

 An entity shall disclose the following:

 The following terms are used in the standard with the meanings specified Anti Dilution is the increase in the earnings per share or reduction in the loss per share that results from the assumption that convertible instruments are converted, options or warrants exercised or that ordinary share are issued upon the satisfaction of specified conditions.

+A contingent share agreement is an agreement that is dependent on the satisfaction of conditions for the issue of shares.
+Contingently issuable ordinary shares are issued on the satisfaction of specified conditions in a contingent share agreement for consideration or otherwise.
 Dilution is the reduction in the earnings per share or increase in the loss per share that results from the assumption that convertible instruments are converted, options or warrants exercised or that ordinary share are issued upon the satisfaction of specified conditions.

+Options, warrants and their equivalent give the holder the right to purchase an ordinary share.
+An ordinary share is an equity instrument that is subordinate to all equity instruments.
+A potential ordinary share is an instrument that may entitle its holder to ordinary shares.
 Put options on ordinary shares are contracts that give the holder the right to sell ordinary shares at a specified price for a given period.